-Protein G Sepharose High Performance has high affinity for the Fc region of antibodies in a variety of species (Table 2).
-Note that protein G has affinity for a wider range of antibody species than protein A. The protocols provided with the products offer two methods for antibody attachment, allowing the enriched protein to either be eluted together with the antibody (classic protocol) or separately (crosslink protocol).
+Protein A Sepharose High Performance has high affinity for the Fc region of antibodies in a variety of species (Table 2).
+Note that Protein G has affinity for a wider range of antibody species than Protein A. The protein enrichment protocols provided offer two methods for antibody attachment, allowing the enriched protein to be either eluted together with the antibody (classic protocol) or without (cross-link protocol).
 Elution can be performed using the buffers described in Table 3.